dotnet/csharplang/proposals/partial-type-inference.md

 > Specification: Original section changed in the following way

-We change the [type inference](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1263-type-inference) as follows.
+We replace the [type inference/general](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/expressions.md#12631-general) section with the following section.

 * Type inference for generic method invocation is performed when the invocation:
   * Doesn't have a *type_argument_list*.